Sahapat/MakeItCandy/README.md

 ## Our Team
 - [Sahapat tong-on](https://www.facebook.com/sahapat.tongon)
 ## Game
-<strong>High Concept</strong>Player is a manager who has to make candy by orders.
+<strong>High Concept</strong> &ensp;Player is a manager who has to make candy by orders.

 ### Gameplay
 Game game is make candy and serve to the order. <br>